adobe/react-spectrum/specs/api/Toast.md

 interface ToastContainerAria {
-  // landmark roles, not 100% on this
+  // landmark roles, not 100% on this?
-  role: 'complementary' | 'main'
+  role: 'region',
+  aria-label: 'Notifications'
 }

 function useToastContainer(): ToastContainerAria;